RepreZen/KaiZen-OpenApi-Parser/API-Overview.md

-# The KaiZen OpenAPI Parser API and Object Model
+epl# The KaiZen OpenAPI Parser API and Object Model

-# Overall Structure

 In its most common use-case, the KaiZen OpenAPI Parser consumes an OpenAPI model and creates Java objects that expose and allow